PTSD and Trauma Treatment

 Types of Treatment

 - Partial Hospitalization Program (PHP): Our PHP program is our most comprehensive level of care and is 30 hours per week.
-This program is most helpful for those who may be dealing with more serious addiction and co-occurring mental health issues and is designed to provide the highest level of care possible.
+This program is most helpful for those who may be dealing with more serious addiction and co-occurring mental health issues.
+It is designed to provide the highest level of care possible.

-- Sober Living: Our sober living facilities are safe and healthy living spaces located near our treatment facilities that provide a healthy living space while someone undergoes treatment.
+- Sober Living: Our sober living facilities are safe and healthy living spaces located near our treatment facilities.

 - Cognitive-Behavioral Therapy